dnzengou/products-correlation/README.md

 ## Methods

-To proceed to Goal 1., we can either determine whether or not there is correlation within products data and, if negative value (eg. Pearson correlation coefficient PCC = -1), then identify specific products that meet this condition<br>
+To meet Goal 1., we can either ***determine if there is correlation*** within products data and, if negative value (eg. Pearson correlation coefficient PCC = -1), then identify specific products that meet this condition<br>
-OR, preferably, let's proceed in a sequential manner with the Exploratory Data Analysis: the first order of operations needed to get a grasp of the what, why, and how of the problem statement, i.e. analyzing the data set by summarizing its main characteristics then visualize them.
+OR, preferably, we proceed in a sequential manner with the ***Exploratory Data Analysis***: the first order of operations needed to get a grasp of the what, why, and how of the problem statement, i.e. analyzing the data set by summarizing its main characteristics then visualize them.

 ### Finding Correlations within products data